What is the retention rate for students in the program?

 Can I make an appointment with a faculty member?

 Due to the large volume of requests, we are unable to conduct individual tours or interviews.
 We do however, offer information sessions for prospective students.
-Attendance at information sessions does not enhance a student’s application nor penalize students who are unable to come to attend.
-The website also has informational videos and links to campus tours.
+Attendance at information sessions does not enhance a student’s application nor penalize students who are unable to attend.
+Our website also has informational videos and links to campus tours.

 I am an international student.
 What do I need to know?